Stevenson Plan: Background

-The plan
+Plan

 Around 1920 the British Rubber Growers Association turned to then Secretary of State for the Colonies, Winston Churchill, for help.
 Churchill initiated a committee of inquiry, the Rubber Investigation Committee, consisting primarily of Association members and chaired by Sir James Stevenson, to come up with a plan to stabilize rubber prices.
 The committee came up with the Stevenson Plan which would stabilize prices by limiting the tonnage of rubber exported.
 The plan was enacted by the governments of Ceylon and British Malaya.
 The Federal Legislative Council of the Federated Malay States passed the Export of Rubber (Restriction) Enactment in October 1922, to take effect on November 1.

-The outcome
+Outcome

 In 1922, British interests controlled about 75% of rubber production and the United States consumed about 75% of the rubber produced.
 The British were still paying war debt to the United States following World War I, and needed to have a profitable rubber industry.
 The Dutch refused to go along with the plan out of a philosophical reluctance to regulate their industry and because they would profit from a unilateral action by the British.
 In the United States tiremaker Harvey Firestone reacted angrily to the act as did Secretary of Commerce Herbert Hoover.

 By 1925 high prices resulting from the Stevenson Act were beginning to threaten the "American way of life", so Hoover informed the British that if the Stevenson Plan stayed in effect, the United States would try to protect itself in any way it could.
 DuPont, under the direction of Elmer Keiser Bolton had been working on synthetic rubber since 1920.
 Thomas Edison, along with several tire companies, was trying to create American-based rubber production, but with little success.
+The United States increasingly focused on efforts to recycle and reclaim rubber, as well as use tires in a more economic way.

-By 1928, the Stevenson Act was repealed, but not after expanding Dutch rubber plantations had successfully captured most of the rubber market in the United States.
+On November 1, 1928, the Stevenson Act was no longer in effect, as it had been repealed.
+However, this was not after expanding Dutch rubber plantations had successfully captured most of the rubber market in the United States.